PremSalina/NLP_PROJECT_TEAM_PR01/README.md

 2. Load Vectorstore Files

-Download the vectorstore files movies_faiss_index and recipes_faiss_index from the provided drive link and Load the following vectorstore files:
+Download the vectorstore files movies_faiss_index and recipes_faiss_index from the provided drive link in milestone3 and Load the following vectorstore files:
 - `movies_faiss_index`
 - `recipes_faiss_index`